Voronoi-Studios/GridWave/docs/Core/Nodes/5_Feature.md

 <img class="node" src="https://github.com/Voronoi-Studios/GridWave/raw/main/docs/Images/Nodes/BorderFeature.png" alt="BorderFeature"/>

 If not present the Algo does not care what rulesets touch a border.
 If added it allows you to now specify that, by defining an imaginary tile that would be placed around your grid.
+* BorderType: Whether the border should be placed along the full bounds or on the individual [sections](feature#section-storage-feature-global).
+* Border RuleSets : If multiple RuleSets are provided it chooses one randomly for outer borders and deterministically random (based on edge position) for inner borders.

 ---